Adulthood (2025 film): Production

 The film is directed by Alex Winter who also stars and is a producer.
 The film was initially entitled The Adults.
 Michael Cho, Tim Lee, Danny Roberts, Jackie Langelier, H.S.
 Naji, Scott Kroopf, Lisa Wolofsky, and Russell Hollander are producers.
 Michael M.B.
 Galvin wrote the script.
 Olive Hill Media is the lead equity financier for the film.

 In May 2024, Kaya Scodelario and Billie Lourd joined the cast which also contained Josh Gad, and Anthony Carrigan, and principal photography got underway in Ottawa.

 Casting for this production was done by Ilona Smyth and her Smyth Casting team.

 Release

 In October 2024, Republic Pictures acquired North American distribution rights to the film.

 Reception

-The film holds an 71% approval rating on review aggregator Rotten Tomatoes, based on 14 critic reviews.
+The film holds a 77% approval rating on review aggregator Rotten Tomatoes, based on 22 critic reviews with an average rating of 5.8/10.

+It was nominated for Best Independent Film at the 53rd Saturn Awards.